Climate Change Action in Coastal Habitats: Spatial Data Visualization Tools

 Land Cover Atlas

-The land cover atlas is a new web-based tool for exploring land cover (C-CAP) change over time at the county level.
-Documenting changes in the landscape can alert communities to emerging trends, information that is useful when predicting and assessing cumulative impacts in the light of climate stressors, such as sea level rise.
-Information on current condition can be used to assess resilience to future scenarios and to highlight areas where these impacts may need to be addressed.
-The tool can help with local conservation or land use planning and can enhance communication and decision-making through summary reports and data tables.
-For general support on the land cover atlas, contact: firstname.lastname@example.org.
+This web-based tool explores land cover (C-CAP) change over time at the county level.
+Documenting changes in the landscape can alert communities to emerging trends that are useful when predicting and assessing cumulative impacts in the light of climate stressors, such as sea level rise.
+Information on current conditions can be used to assess resilience to future scenarios, aiding in local conservation or land use planning, and can enhance communication and decision-making through summary reports and data tables.
+For more information, contact Digital Coast.

 National Atlas | USFWS